<< back to all questions

 The most effective cure is a drug called Terbinafine (Lamisil®) which is prescribed from a doctor and acts to destroy the fungal infection.
 You may be asked to have a blood test to check your liver whilst taking this drug.
 It is important to complete the course, approximately 8 -12 weeks, it then takes at least a year for the nail to look normal again as it grows back, free of infection.

 Do Book in for a Toenail Treatment for £25 at Supplefeet.
-Nails gently thinned down, cut back and as much of the fungal infection removed as we can physically to allow the Nailstat to do its work.
+Nails gently thinned down, cut back and as much of the fungal infection removed as we can physically to allow the anti fungal cream to do its work.

 NB there are several products on the market - heavily advertised - that contain no actual anti-fungal ingredient.
 Look for the words "active ingredient" and either an Azole eg Canestan or an Allymine eg Lamisil.

 Anything that just paints on a nail is not going to be effective enough - Supplefeet saving you money!